robinmeyers/atac-encode-snakemake/README.md

 #### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.
-This includes the path to the fasta file of reference feature barcodes, the directory of fastq files, location of plasmid library sequencing, and how targets are specified in the names of the features.

 #### Step 3: Execute workflow